 Despite an impressive and extensive effort by the LHC collaborations, there is currently no convincing evidence for new particles produced in high-energy collisions.
 At the same time, there has been a growing interest in machine learning techniques to enhance potential signals using all of the available information.

-Following the successful conclusion of the LHC Olympics 2020: Winter Games (at the ML4Jets Workshop at NYU in January 2020), we are announcing a one day mini workshop devoted to anomaly detection: LHC Olympics 2020: Summer Games.
+Following the successful conclusion of the LHC Olympics 2020: Winter Games (at the ML4Jets Workshop at NYU in January 2020), we are announcing a two day mini workshop devoted to anomaly detection: LHC Olympics 2020: Summer Games.
 With this mini-workshop we hope to continue progress on the topic of model independent discovery of new physics at the LHC.

 David Shih (email@example.com), and